Certification Council: Recertification

 Lamaze International has a mandatory recertification program for LCCE educators.
 To promote continuing competence through life-long learning, recertification is accomplished through continuing education or re-examination.
 A three-year recertification period has been established to ensure LCCE educators keep current with evidence-based research related to maternity care practices, teaching and learning, and emerging knowledge relevant to childbirth education.
 This policy outlines the requirements and procedures for recertification of LCCE educators.

 The Certification Council has overall responsibility for the recertification program.
 Fees are set by the Certification Council as part of the Certification budget approved by the Board of Directors.
-Administration is the responsibility of the administrative staff with oversight from the Certification Council Governing Body.
-Problems and requests for exceptions regarding recertification are referred to the Certification Council Chair for consideration.
+Administration is the responsibility of the certification staff with oversight from the Certification Council Governing Body.
+Problems and requests for exceptions regarding recertification are referred to the Recertification Chair for consideration, and final approval by the Chair of the Certification Council.

-In order to maintain certification status, all LCCE educators must recertify every three years by December 31 of the recertification year.
-Educators may not submit identical continuing education content from a previous recertification.
+In order to maintain certification status, all LCCE educators must recertify by December 31 every third year.
 Applicants must have 25 contact hours of continuing education applicable to childbirth and perinatal education completed within the last three years.
-Continuing education credit can be applied towards recertification during the three years immediately following certification or previous recertification.
+Continuing education credit can be applied towards recertification during the three years immediately following conferred certification or previous recertification.

 Approved Continuing Education Providers